Nurlan Dulatbekov

-Nurlan Orynbasaruly Dulatbekov (Нұрлан Орынбасарұлы Дулатбеков, Nurlan Orynbasaruly Dýlatbekov; born on May 5, 1962, in Aksu–Ayuly village of Shet District, Karagandy Province, the Kazakh SSR); since 1996 - the Chancellor of Karagandy “Bolashak” University.
-A Kazakhstan scientist in the field of criminal law and criminology, an outstanding figure in the education system of the Republic of Kazakhstan, Doctor of Law (2003), Professor (2004).
+Nurlan Orynbasaruly Dulatbekov (Нұрлан Орынбасарұлы Дулатбеков; born 5 May 1962) is a Soviet and Kazakh scientist and politician.
+Since 1996, he has been the Chancellor of the Karagandy "Bolashak" University.
+A scholar in the field of criminal law and criminology, he has been a notable figure in the education system of Kazakhstan, Doctor of Law (2003), Professor (2004).

 Biography

-In 1984 he graduated with honours from Karaganda State University named after E.A.
-Buketov.
-Being a student he took an active part in social life of the university, in the province and Republic.
-He was rewarded with the diploma of the Central Committee of L.Y.C.L.S.U.
-(Leninist Young Communist League of the Soviet Union) and that of the Leninist Young Communist League of Kazakhstan.
-He was elected as a delegate of the thirteenth Worldwide youth and students’ festival in Korea.
-As a commander he headed the Republican building troop "Kazakhstan" which in 1988 took the first place among fifteen thousand building troops of the USSR.
-After graduating from the university he passed military service at the military tribunal of the Alma-Aty garrison.
+Dulatbekov was born on 5 May 1962, in Aksu–Ayuly village of Shet District, Karagandy Province, the Kazakh SSR.
+In 1984, he graduated with honours from Karaganda State University.
+A student, he took an active part in social life of the university, in the province and republic.
+He was rewarded with the diploma of the Central Committee of the Leninist Young Communist League of the Soviet Union and that of the Leninist Young Communist League of Kazakhstan.
+He was elected as a delegate of the thirteenth Worldwide youth and students' festival in Korea.
+As a commander he headed the Republican building troop "Kazakhstan" which in 1988 took the first place among fifteen thousand building troops of the Soviet Union.
+After graduating from the university, he passed military service at the military tribunal of the Alma-Ata garrison.

-In 1992 as a member of a group of young scientists he was accepted by the President Nursultan Abishevich Nazarbayev and sent to Turkey universities to pass a scientific – pedagogical period of trainee.
-From 1986 to 1989 he worked as a lecturer, in 1993 – as a senior lecturer, from 1993 to 1996 – as an assistant professor and the head of the department of the law faculty of Karagandy State University.
-From 1994 to 1997 he passed scientific – pedagogical training in the universities of England, France, Belgium, Spain and Malaysia.
-From 1996 by now he is the Chancellor of Karaganda “Bolashak” University.
+In 1992, as a member of a group of young scientists he was accepted by the President Nursultan Nazarbayev and sent to Turkey universities to pass a scientific – pedagogical period of trainee.
+From 1986 to 1989, he worked as a lecturer, in 1993, as a senior lecturer, from 1993 to 1996, as an assistant professor and the head of the department of the law faculty of Karagandy State University.
+From 1994 to 1997, he passed scientific-pedagogical training in the universities of England, France, Belgium, Spain, and Malaysia.
+From 1996 by now he is the Chancellor of Karaganda "Bolashak" University.

-Married.
-The father of two sons and a daughter.
+Dulatbekov is married with two sons and a daughter.